mynar7/blog/content/blog/css-only-menus/index.md

 There were **dropdown menus**, **drawers**, and even a Bootstrap-esque **mobile hamburger menu** on one of the mocks.

-I hopped on codepen and searched for CSS-only versions of these common UI components.
+Being the intrepid developer that I am, I saw this as a fun challenge.
+I hopped on Codepen and began searching for CSS-only versions of these common UI components.

 After a little digging, I found examples for all of them!
 While there were some tricks involved that I would have never thought of, the tricks themselves were simple.

 I took those new tricks and used them to finish the coding challenge.
 And yes, I got the job!